 For family portraits, we stepped inside near the wine bar.
 Flash was our best friend here, giving us that crisp, polished look while still maintaining warmth.
 Everyone looked amazing, and the space gave the whole thing an intimate, celebratory feel.

-An Outdoor Ceremony and a Bubble-Filled Exit
+Outdoor Wedding Ceremony and Bubble Exit at Columbia Collective

 There’s something about bubbles floating through the sunlit air that makes everything feel lighter and more playful.
 These shots ended up being some of the most joyful images of the day—Michael laughing, Sasha beaming, friends cheering around them.

-Cocktail Hour in the Sunroom
+Marriage Certificate and Cocktail Hour in the Sunroom

 After the ceremony, guests headed to cocktail hour while Sasha and Michael snuck upstairs to the sunroom to sign their marriage certificate.
 It was a quiet moment of reflection and officialdom amidst the buzz of celebration—a breath of fresh air before the night picked up again.